WIN DISNEYLAND TICKETS!

 - Traveling passport postcard

 A passport postcard allows a child to “travel” around the Fair by answering questions on the passport.
-Once the passport is stamped by each participating vendor and questions are answered, the kids MUST turn in their passport to the Information Booth during the 10-day run of the Fair for a chance to be entered in a drawing for the Ultimate Family Fun Pack courtesy of KAT Country 103.
+Once the passport is stamped by each participating vendor and questions are answered, the kids MUST turn in their passport to the Information Booth during the 10-day run of the Fair for a chance to be entered in a drawing for (4) 2-day Disneyland Tickets, courtesy of KAT Country 103.

 - Membership goodie bags will ONLY be available during Fair-time and can be picked up at the Information Booth.